soichih/node-htcondor/README.md

 ]
 ```

+Aditionally, the `q()` function can take a specific job id, as a string.

 ## eventlog watcher

 This module allows you to subscribe to condor event log (usually at /var/log/condor/EventLog), and receive callbacks so that you can monitor job status or any other attribute changes.